 For further information, please visit the White & Case Coronavirus Resource Center.

-Current legal framework for German FDI reviews in the healthcare sector
+Legal framework for German FDI reviews in the healthcare sector

 Pursuant to the German Foreign Trade and Payments Act (Außenwirtschaftsgesetz; AWG) and the German Foreign Trade and Payments Ordinance (Außenwirtschaftsverordnung; AWV), the German Federal Ministry for Economic Affairs and Energy (Bundesministerium für Wirtschaft und Energie; BMWi) is entitled to review any inbound transaction by foreign investors based outside the European Union (EU) or the European Free Trade Association (EFTA) under which they acquire, directly or indirectly, voting rights in a German entity, with a view to whether it poses a threat to the public order or security (öffentliche Ordnung oder Sicherheit) of the Federal Republic of Germany.

-However, a filing is only required, and the BMWi may only review transactions, if post-transaction, the non-EU/EFTA acquirer, directly or indirectly, holds at least 10% of the voting rights in a domestic target operating a "critical infrastructure" (or otherwise active in one of the other "critical fields" identified in Section 55(1) AWV – hereafter collectively referred to as "critical infrastructure").
+However, a filing is only required, and the BMWi may only review transactions, if post-transaction, the non-EU/EFTA acquirer, directly or indirectly, holds at least 10% of the voting rights in a domestic target operating a "critical infrastructure" (or otherwise active in one of the other "critical fields" identified in Section 55(1) AWV—hereafter collectively referred to as "critical infrastructure").
 For domestic targets that do not qualify as critical infrastructure operators, the BMWi's intervention threshold is 25%, and a filing is only voluntary.

-With respect to targets active in the healthcare sector specifically, a filing is therefore only mandatory if the target can be viewed as an operator of a critical infrastructure within the meaning of the Act on the Federal Office for Information Security (Gesetz über das Bundesamt für Sicherheit in der Informationstechnik), or if it develops or modifies software that is used for operating a critical healthcare infrastructure, i.e., software for operating hospital information systems, for operating facilities and systems used in the selling of prescription drugs, or for operating a laboratory information system.
+With respect to targets active in the healthcare sector specifically, until recently, a filing was therefore only mandatory if the target can be viewed as an operator of a critical infrastructure within the meaning of the Act on the Federal Office for Information Security (Gesetz über das Bundesamt für Sicherheit in der Informationstechnik), or if it develops or modifies software that is used for operating a critical healthcare infrastructure, i.e., software for operating hospital information systems, for operating facilities and systems used in the selling of prescription drugs, or for operating a laboratory information system.

 The Federal Ordinance for the Determination of Critical Infrastructures (Verordnung zur Bestimmung Kritischer Infrastrukturen nach dem BSI-Gesetz (BSI-Kritisverordnung - BSI-KritisV)) further explains which kind of healthcare operations may be viewed as critical infrastructures.
 The list includes, e.g.: